 Well, heck.
 So where is it?

-Turns out that it’s on the “More” menu at the very bottom:
+Turns out that it’s on the “More” menu at the very top of the screen:

 Maybe that’s logical to you, but every time I want to find that feature, I look and look before I remember where it is.

 Once “Turn off highlighting” is selected, however, at least things become what I’d hope:

 Much better! 🙂